-And finally by the end of the month on August 24 Neptune will be at opposition.
-The blue giant will be at its closest approach to Earth and its face will be fully illuminated by the Sun.
-This is the best time to view Neptune.
-Due to its distance, it will only appear as a tiny blue dot in all but the most powerful telescopes.
+Near the end of the month on August 27 the planet Neptune will be at opposition.
+The blue giant planet will be at its closest approach to Earth and its face will be fully illuminated by the Sun making this the best time to view and photograph Neptune.
+Unfortunately due to its extreme distance from Earth, it will only appear as a tiny blue dot in all but the most powerful telescopes.

 Positions of the planets this month

 Mercury: The closest planet to the Sun can be seen at dawn and dusk travelling across the constellation of Cancer.
 This planet, being the closest to the Sun, will appear to move quickly in the night sky and its position will change in the following weeks.

 Venus: The sister planet can be seen between the constellations of Leo and Virgo.
 Just like Mercury, Venus can only be seen at dawn and dusk.